Matt Duffy Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.32).
+- The Mets have a 4.34 team ERA that ranks 18th among all league pitching staffs.

-- Mets pitchers combine to allow 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- The right-hander's most recent appearance came on Thursday against the Washington Nationals, when he went six innings, surrendering one earned run while allowing two hits.

-- The lefty last pitched on Wednesday against the New York Yankees, when he tossed six innings, allowing two earned runs while giving up six hits.
+- The 30-year-old has amassed a 3.17 ERA and 11.1 strikeouts per nine innings across 19 games this season, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.